1. Why is ESF introducing the Non-refundable Capital Levy (NCL)?

 10. If I accepted a place in an ESF school and NCL is paid but my child subsequently withdraws from the school before commencing the school year, will I get a refund on NCL?

 11. If NCL is paid, but my child subsequently withdraws from the school, will I have to pay NCL again if he enrolls into an ESF school again in later years?

 Yes, all students will have to pay NCL on enrolment.
 As NCL is a one-off levy, once it is paid, the student will be exempted for the rest of his time with ESF schools.
 Parents have to indicate this information in the enrolment form upon re-enrolment for verification.
 Once the information is verified, ESF will arrange a refund within 3 months after the commencing of school.
 This arrangement is also applicable to the leavers who have paid NCL before and re-enrol in ESF schools again.

-For new students newly-enrolled in ESF schools, advance fees are already paid by means of admission deposit.
+For students newly enrolled in ESF schools, advance fees are already paid by means of an admission deposit.
 They will not be required to pay advance fees.
 For the rest of the students without RCL on account, they will be required to pay advance fees, regardless of NCL is paid or not.